Article

 Selecting color palettes and features

 ChatGPT can also be used to prioritize the features users expect to see in a product.
-But you can easily use it to pick up certain color palettes that appeal to the target audience or select complementary colors.
+Additionally, it can suggest improvements to the app's design by analyzing user feedback, helping to enhance usability, accessibility, and overall user experience.
+You can easily use it to pick up certain color palettes that appeal to the target audience or select complementary colors.

 Let’s ask ChatGPT to suggest primary and secondary colors for a time-tracking web app and a list of features users want in the app.